Wormhole Geometries In $f(R,T)$ Gravity: Conclusion

-The existence of traversable wormholes as solutions to the Einstein equations relies on the presence of some form of exotic matter which violates the null energy condition.
+The existence of the traversable wormholes as solutions to the Einstein field equations relies on the presence of some form of exotic matter which violate the null energy condition.
 However, in the framework of a modified theory of gravity, the situation may be completely different.
-In this paper, we have investigated wormhole solutions in $f(R,T)$ modified gravity where $R$ is the Ricci scalar and $T$ is the trace of the stress-energy tensor.
-We have shown that in the context of $f(R,T)$ gravity, traversable wormhole solutions can be obtained, without the need of introducing any form of exotic matter.
-The violation of the energy conditions, which is essential for the existence of the wormhole solutions \cite{Mor88}, is realized via the presence of an effective stress-energy tensor generated by the extra curvature and matter terms.
+In this paper, we have investigated wormhole solutions in $f(R,T)$ modified gravity where $R$ is the curvature scalar and $T$ is the trace of the stress-energy tensor.
+We have shown that in the context of $f(R,T)$ gravity, traversable wormhole solutions can be obtained, without the need to introducing any form of exotic matter.
+Violation of the energy conditions, which is essential for the existence of the wormhole solutions \cite{Mor88}, is realized via the presence of an effective stress-energy tensor generated by the additional curvature and matter terms.

-To find the wormhole solutions in $f(R,T)$ gravity, we have taken several approaches.
-Firstly, we have assumed that $f\left(R,T\right)=R+2f(T)$, where $f(T)$ is an arbitrary function of the trace of the stress-energy tensor and we have derived the gravitational field equations.
-Then by specifying an equation of state for the matter threading the wormhole and imposing the flaring out condition at the throat, we have obtained the shape function.
-We have shown that the stress-energy tensor of the matter threading the wormhole, satisfies the null energy condition.
-Secendly, we have assumed that $f\left(R,T\right)=f_1(R)+f_2(T)$ and obtained the gravitational field equations.
-To investigate the energy conditions, we have specified a viable shape function and consider two special case for the equation of state for the matter field.
-We have shown that in each cases, the null and weak energy conditions are fulfilled with a suitable choice of the parameter space of the model.
+To find the wormhole solutions in $f(R,T)$ scenario, we have assumed that $f\left(R,T\right)=R+2f(T)$, where $f(T)$ is an arbitrary function of the trace of the stress-energy tensor and we have derived the gravitational field equations.
+Then we have specified an equation of state for the matter threading the wormhole and by imposing the flaring out condition at the throat, we have obtained the shape function.
+We have shown that the stress-energy tensor of the matter threading the wormhole satisfies the null energy condition in some subspaces of the model parameter space.
+However, one can explore the wormhole solutions in $f(R,T)$ modified gravity in more complicated situation than here.
+For example, in a recent work \cite{Azi12}, we investigated the wormhole solutions in the case that the gravity sector is also modified and we studied the energy conditions in this case.
+Furthermore one can consider an explicit coupling between $T$ and $R$ and explore the wormhole geometries.